 - Drain the can of jackfruit, and place the pieces on a tea towel.
 Gather up the ends of the towel, and squeeze it over the sink to remove as much of the brine as possible.

-Note: you should end up with about 1 ⅓ cups of shredded jackfruit.
+Note: you should end up with about 1 â…“ cups of shredded jackfruit.

 - Toss the shredded jackfruit in the dry mixture.

 - Saute the onion and mushrooms until dry, about 7 to 8 minutes.
 Add minced garlic, and cook for another minute.
 By the way, your pan will look more full than this.
-I was making a half-batch when I took that photo.
+I was making a half-batch when I took the photo.

 - In a blender combine the sautéed mixture with the remaining wet ingredients, using only ½ cup of the barbecue sauce.
 Blend until smooth.

 - Pour the blended mixture into the dry ingredients, and stir to combine.
-Knead the dough for only about 30 seconds, until fully combined.
+Knead the seitan dough for about 30 seconds, until fully combined.
 This is a fairly soft seitan dough and should not feel overly firm.

 - Lightly oil a 9x13-inch glass or ceramic casserole dish.
 Press the dough evenly into the pan.
-Use a butter knife to cut into 16 or 20 pieces, depending on how wide you want the ribs to be.
+Use a butter knife to cut into 16 or 20 pieces, depending on how large you want the ribs to be.
 For very thin ribs cut into 24 pieces.

 - Bake in a preheated 350 degree oven for 20 minutes.
 Remove from oven, and brush with ½ cup BBQ sauce.

 - Bake for another 25 minutes, then remove from oven.
-Use a spatula to flip the ribs, and brush with another ½ cup BBQ sauce.
+Use a spatula to flip sections of the ribs, and brush with another ½ cup BBQ sauce.
 Bake for another 10 to 15 minutes or until piping hot and sticky.
 Let rest for at least 1 hour before serving.
 Preferably, refrigerate overnight, and reheat the next day using a grill, stovetop grill pan, or microwave.

 Top Tips